Lewerow/purescript-prng/README.md

 you can either roll out your own, bind to JS via FFI or at least let me know that you need it via GitHub issues.

+It is probable that this implementation is not very efficient - it uses bitwise operations bound to JavaScript via FFI, which may cause a lot of overheard (for creating unary functions etc.).

 ## Installation
 ```
 bower install purescript-prng